-- (i) All members of the Household appear on the Lease; - (ii) All members of the Household have completed the annual re-examination and are certified as eligible for continued occupancy; and - (iii) The Household is in material compliance with all terms of the Lease. - b.
+- a.
+Transfer Requirements.
+To qualify for a transfer, a Household must meet the following conditions: - (i) All members of the Household appear on the Lease; - (ii) All members of the Household have completed the annual re-examination and are certified as eligible for continued occupancy; and - (iii) The Household is in material compliance with all terms of the Lease.

+b.
 Necessary transfers.
-Necessary transfers will be made to: - (i) Address emergency conditions (i.e., conditions that pose imminent danger to a resident's life, health or safety); - Permit the use of a unit with special features by a resident or applicant whose disability requires a unit with such features; - (iii) Correct overhousing or underhousing; - (iv) Allow the Owner to make major repairs or renovations; and - (v) Non-compliance with the continued occupancy guidelines as a "Working Family" for all residents that reside in a Public Housing Unit.
-Non-complying Households that reside in a Public Housing Unit will be transferred to another unit within AMHA's Public Housing inventory that does not have the "Working Family" requirement for continued occupancy.
+Necessary transfers will be made to:

+- Address emergency conditions (i.e., conditions that pose imminent danger to a resident's life, health or safety, including violence, threats of violence, sexual assault or stalking); - (ii) Permit the use of a unit with special features by a resident or applicant whose disability requires a unit with such features; - (iii) Correct overhousing or underhousing; - (iv) Allow the Owner to make major repairs or renovations; - (v) Non-compliance with the continued occupancy guidelines as a "Working Family" for all residents that reside in a Public Housing unit.
+Non-complying Families that reside in a Public Housing unit will be transferred to another unit within AMHA's Public Housing inventory that does not have the "Working Family" requirement for continued occupancy.